 Raphael House’s emergency shelter serves families fleeing domestic violence.
-Our shelter has eleven rooms: ten for families of up to five people and one that can house two adult women.
-This comprises 30% of the total bed space for victims of domestic violence in Multnomah County.
+Our shelter is in a confidential location for safety and has eleven rooms: nine for families of up to five people and two for individual adults.
+This comprises more than half of the total bed space for victims of domestic violence in Multnomah County.

 Every survivor entering Raphael House is offered individualized safety planning and advocacy.
 Many families enter our shelter with substantial barriers to building violence-free lives for themselves, and navigating the complex social service system is often challenging and limiting.
-We work tirelessly to help survivors surmount their barriers and achieve self-sufficiency.
+We work tirelessly to help survivors surmount their barriers and achieve housing, employment, self-sufficiency, and safety.

 All our advocacy services and many of our group activities are offered in both English and Spanish.
 Spanish-language advocacy is available seven days a week from 8am – 8pm.
 In the case of other language needs, Raphael House of Portland accesses interpretation services through a language bank.
 Every family living at Raphael House is provided with basic necessities such as food, clothing, household supplies and toiletries.
-In addition to advocacy, support and basic needs, clients are offered regular self-care and life-skills programming.
+In addition to advocacy, round-the-clock support, and basic needs, our participants are offered regular self-care and life-skills programming.

 Raphael House’s newest program!
-The Advocacy Center is a new addition to our services, designed to allow us to maintain and build our relationships with program participants who are not living in our shelter.
-During their stay at Raphael House, women work with our advocates to create a set of individualized goals designed to help them on their journey to permanent housing, employment and self sufficiency.
+The Advocacy Center is designed to allow us to maintain and build our relationships with program participants who have moved out of our shelter.
+During their stay at Raphael House, women work with our advocates to create a set of individualized goals designed to help them on their journey to permanent housing, employment, and self sufficiency.
 In the Advocacy Center, these women can continue working with advocates as they work towards meeting goals necessary to stabilize and grow in their new homes.
-In addition, families served by our Transitional Housing Program and Response Advocacy Programs can access a wide variety of services and resources inside the Advocacy Center.

-The Transitional Housing Program provides transitional housing and rental assistance to women and families after they move out of our emergency shelter.
-Along with rental assistance, the transitional housing program provides on-going case management and advocacy, helping participants navigate the complex social service system on their journey toward self-sufficiency.
+Our Home in Hand/Hogar en Mano Housing Program provides on-going assistance to women and families after they move out of our emergency shelter.
+Along with rental assistance, our housing program provides case management and advocacy, helping participants navigate the complex social service system on their journey toward self-sufficiency.
 In 2008, 100% of the families exiting the Transitional Housing Program were successful in finding and maintaining permanent housing for at least 6 months.
 Our transitional program currently serves fourteen families.

-The Community Outreach Program at Raphael House works to enact social change and prevent domestic violence by engaging our entire community in conversation and by encouraging people of all genders, ages and backgrounds to speak out against violence.
+The Education Program at Raphael House works to enact social change and prevent domestic violence by engaging our entire community in conversation and by encouraging people of all genders, ages and backgrounds to speak out against violence.